adaptiman/lab9/README.md

 <a id="our-image"></a>
 ### 2.3 Our First Image

 Now that we have a better understanding of images, it's time to create our own.
 Our goal in this section will be to create an image that sandboxes a simple [Flask](http://flask.pocoo.org) application.
-For the purposes of this workshop, I've already created a fun little [Flask app](https://github.com/prakhar1989/docker-curriculum/tree/master/flask-app) that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?
+For the purposes of this workshop, I've already created a fun little [Flask app](https://github.com/adaptiman/lab9/tree/master/flask-app) that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?

-If you haven't already, please go ahead and clone the repository locally.
+If you haven't already, , take a minute to clone the Lab 9 repo so you'll have a copy of the lab files in your VM:

 ```
+$ cd ~
-$ git clone git@github.com:prakhar1989/docker-curriculum.git
+$ git clone git@github.com:adaptiman/lab9.git
 ```

 Before we get started creating the image, let's first test that the application works correctly locally.
 Step one is to `cd` into the `flask-app` directory and install the dependencies
 ```
+$ sudo apt install -y python-pip
-$ cd flask-app
+$ cd ~/lab9/flask-app
 $ pip install -r requirements.txt
 $ python app.py
+ * Serving Flask app "app" (lazy loading)
+ * Environment: production
+   WARNING: This is a development server.
+Do not use it in a production deployment.
+   Use a production WSGI server instead.
+ * Debug mode: off
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 If all goes well, you should see the output as above.
 Head over to [http://localhost:5000](http://localhost:5000) to see the app in action.
+(Make sure that port 5000 is open on your VM.)

 > Note: If `pip install` is giving you permission denied errors, you might need to try running the command as `sudo`.
 If you prefer not installing packages system-wide, you can instead try `pip install --user -r requirements.txt`.